-All of the transactions between you and a member of the Bankers Trust Group which are booked under the BT Master (the “Transactions”) will be transferred from the applicable Bankers Trust Group member (“Bankers Trust”) to Deutsche Bank AG - London Branch, acting through the branch specified on the attachment, on October 26, 2001 (the “Transfer Date”).
+All of the transactions between you and a member of the Bankers Trust Group which are booked under the BT Master (the “Transactions”) will be transferred from the applicable Bankers Trust Group member (“Bankers Trust”) to Deutsche Bank AG on October 26, 2001 (the “Transfer Date”).
 Amounts accrued but unpaid with respect to these Transactions shall continue to accrue and be payable in accordance with the terms of the respective Transactions.

 As of the Transfer Date, Deutsche Bank AG will acquire all the rights of Bankers Trust under any Transactions being transferred on such Transfer Date and assume all obligations of Bankers Trust with respect to such Transactions.
-Upon such transfer, the Transactions will be governed by and subject to the ISDA Master Agreement existing between you and Deutsche Bank AG specified on the attached schedule to this letter (the “DB Master”) instead of the master agreement identified on the schedule between you and Bankers Trust (the “BT Master”). and the BT Master shall no longer be in effect.
-Pending the transfer of all transactions governed by it, the BT Master will continue to govern those transactions that have not yet been transferred.
+Upon such transfer, the Transactions will be governed by and subject to the ISDA Master Agreement existing between you and Deutsche Bank AG specified on the attached schedule to this letter (the “DB Master”) instead of the master agreement identified on the schedule between you and Bankers Trust (the “BT Master”) and the BT Master shall no longer be in effect. [ – today is the Transfer Date so nothing will be pending]

 The standard payment instructions for Deutsche Bank AG will be specified in the attached schedule.